donlord/FantasyFootballAPI/README.md

 Open up the website and add a /teams to the url.

-Contains fantasy football rosters in json format on /teams
+Contains fantasy football rosters in json format on /teams for GET